alec-g-olson/TemplatePythonProject/README.md

 [Ruff](https://docs.astral.sh/ruff/) is used by this project as both a formatter and a linter.

-When linting we run all stabilize rules that are compatible with the Ruff Formatter.
+When linting we run all stable rules that are compatible with the Ruff Formatter.
-Because Ruff is under active development and the list of new tests and stable tests is changing with some frequency we want to pin the Ruff version more specifically than we pin most packages we manage in poetry.
+Because Ruff is under active development and the list of new tests and stable tests is changing with some frequency we want to pin Ruff to a specific version, which is much stricter than we treat most packages we manage in poetry.

 Ruff is a drop in replacement for:
 - isort